 Enforcement of Debt

 Your creditors have enforcement options to recover debt owed to them, some of these can affect your property, other assets, essential services, liberty (imprisonment) & credit rating.
-If you ignore the problem, it won't go away & it can get worse by leaving it.
+If you ignore the problem, it will not go away & it can get worse by leaving it.